-You can also position your airport as an authority on the destinations you offer.
-Gatwick Airport offers comprehensive destination guides, including suggested highlights, weather and maps.
-It also offers a search feature where passengers can plan their trip based on interests, including cuisine, relaxing, golf, culture, diving, beach and city, and preferences including month of travel and maximum flight time.
+Gatwick Airport offers a fantastic tool for promoting their routes and destinations.
+The ‘Inspire me’ feature offers comprehensive destination guides with a search feature where passengers can plan their trip based on interests, including ‘Outdoors and adventure’, ‘Beach sun and swim’, ‘Instagram hotspots’, ‘Art and culture’ & more.
+Users can set preferences including month of travel and maximum flight time to best suit their needs.
 This integrated travel guide is a visual feast, packed with photography and storytelling in a responsive, mobile-optimised site.
-It even features a fruit-machine style spinner, which offers a random destination suggestion to site visitors.

-A fully integrated booking and CRM solution like Rezcomm Travel makes it easy to build a visually exciting destinations guide with simple, direct booking capability.
-The Rezcomm Travel shop front combines inspirational design with a fully optimised user experience.
+A fully integrated booking and CRM solution like Rezcomm Travel comes with a visually exciting destinations guide with simple, direct booking capability.
+Rezcomm Travel combines inspirational design with a fully optimised user experience.
 Packed full of holidays, last-minute deals, flight offers, accommodation, car rental, transfers and much more, your customers have everything they need to create their perfect trip.
 Remember, there is no point in marketing your destinations and routes if your website creates a bumpy ride for anyone booking.
 Destination marketing starts at home, with a seamless online experience.